Examples

 UI:

-Create `app/pages/customers/index.vue` — a customer list page as a
+Create `app/pages/app/customers/index.vue` — a customer list page as a

-top-level route (not nested under `/dashboard`), wrapped in a
+top-level route (under `/app`, sibling of other features), wrapped in a

 `UDashboardPanel`: